web3labs/ink-verifier-server/README.md

 - Verifying that the signature is from the owner account of the code hash.
 - Verifying that the signed message matches the sha256 of the uploaded `metadata.json` + the `code hash` of the uploaded contract bytecode.

+For instructions on how to upload and sign metadata from the Explorer UI, please check out our [tutorial](./docs/TUTORIAL.md#s2---owner-signed-metadata)

 ## Web API

 ### OpenAPI Documentation